starfishmod/MIDI2_CPP/README.md

 * Convert MIDI 1.0 Byte stream to UMP
 * Process and send UMP Streams
 * Process and Send MIDI-CI Messages
-* Build UMP 32 bit Words to send
+* Build UMP 32 bit Words to send out

 This library is designed to use a small footprint.
+It does this by processing each UMP packet (or MIDI 1.0 Bystream) one at a time.
+This way large data is handled in small chunks to keep memory small.

-This means it is upto the appliction to:
+This means it is upto the application to:
  * Store Remote MIDI-CI Device details
  * Upon receiving MIDI-CI Message to interpret the Messages data structure (e.g. Profile Id bytes, Note On Articulation etc.)
  * Handle logic and NAK sending and receiving.
- * Large data is handled in small chunks to keep memory small.

 This means the overheads for a simple MIDI 2.0 device is down to a compiled size of around 10k (possibly less?), with a memory footprint of around 1k.